-Above all, we raise everything at Liberty Acres in a manner that is humane.
+Above all, we raise everything at Liberty Acres Farm in a manner that is humane.
 Likewise, we embrace the essence of that particular animal, allowing them to move and eat in a more natural way.
-Additionally, all food produced on the farm is eaten by our families as part of a wholesome, healthy diet.
-Our land management practices help build healthy soil and prevent erosion
+Additionally, all food produced on the farm is eaten by our family as part of a wholesome, healthy diet.
+Our land management practices help build healthy soil, prevent erosion and sequester carbon.

 Furthermore, the farm currently produces pasture-raised broiler chickens and farm fresh eggs from pasture-raised hens.
-In addition, we also raise pastured pork, pasture-raised turkeys, and grass-fed lamb.
+In addition, we also raise pastured pork, pasture raised turkeys, and pasture raised duck.

 All animals are raised on pasture and provided with non-GMO supplemental feed and minerals as needed.
-However, the exception is our lambs, which receive no supplemental feed.
 Likewise, the pastures are maintained using management intensive grazing techniques.
 Management intensive grazing techniques help build naturally fertilized soil, sequester carbon, and reduce water runoff.
 So no artificial fertilizers, herbicides, pesticides, growth hormones, or antibiotics (unless needed to treat illness) are used.

-We humanely process our grass fed chickens and turkeys on-site.
-Sales are farm direct and through local farmers markets.
+We humanely process our grass fed chickens, turkeys, and ducks on-site.
+Sales are farm direct, through local farmers markets, and retail outlets

 Above all, our goal is to help shift the current paradigm away from large, corporate, environmentally destructive, factory style farms.
 Instead, we want change the trend, focusing it towards small, family, eco-responsible, local food systems.
 In short, we want our families, friends, and customers to connect with their food.

 Are We Organic?

 Every so often, customers will ask if our products are organic.
 The simple answer is: no. However, it really isn’t that simple.
 In order to say we have organic poultry and eggs, we must be certified.
 That certification requires mountains of paperwork, meticulous record keeping, and paying a third-party certifier.
 Currently, we have neither the time nor the resources to do this.

 What certified organic means with regards to eggs: